ao-labs/substreams-sink-pubsub/README.md

-# Substreams-sink-pubsub
+# Substreams sink to Google PubSub

-Substreams sink for PubSub helps quickly and easily sync blockchain data using Substreams modules to a PubSub topic.
+Substreams sink for Google PubSub helps quickly and easily sync blockchain data using Substreams modules to a PubSub topic.

 ## Prerequisites